qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/reproject_transform.rst

 * Click on the :guilabel:`Browse` button next to the :guilabel:`File name` field.
 * Navigate to :file:`exercise_data/` and specify the name of the new layer as :guilabel:`buildings_reprojected.shp`.
 * We must change the value of the :guilabel:`CRS`.
-Only the recent CRS used will be shown in the drop down menu.
+Only the recent CRSs used will be shown in the drop down menu.
-* Click on the |setProjection| button next dropdown menu.
+* Click on the |setProjection| button next to the dropdown menu.
 * The :guilabel:`CRS Selector` dialog will now appear.
 * In its :guilabel:`Filter` field, search for ``34S``.
 * Select :guilabel:`WGS 84 / UTM zone 34S` from the list.